What is a Caucus?

 The Republican Party Platform actually has a very humble beginning at the neighborhood caucus.
 Attendees discuss and vote on resolutions which have a chance of becoming a part of the Party Platform.
 If you want to weigh in on the platform, it is essential you attend your caucus.

-The Caucus is also the time when Republicans will elect up to two Precinct Committeepersons to represent them within the Party structure.
-It is also the best time to meet your like minded neighbors and become more involved in the party.
+The Caucus is also the time when Republicans will elect up to two Precinct Committee persons to represent them within the Party structure.
+It is also a great time to meet your Republican neighbors and become more involved in the party.

 What might you do at your caucus?

 - Elect Precinct Committee people

 - Elect Delegations to the County, House, Senate, Congressional and State Assemblies*

 - Volunteer to help the party with upcoming campaigns

 - Volunteer to be an Election Judge (The Clerk & Recorder ultimately chooses Election Judges, but the party must submit the names of Republican volunteers.)